csdojo-defaang/defaang/README.md

 3. Give vercel the nessecary permissions, deploy the projects and voila the deployment is done.

-## How to enable E-Mail auth in Supabase
+## How to enable email auth in Supabase

 1. Sign up on Supabase [here](https://supabase.com/).